How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 If this is happening to you, then chances are you are not accurately targeting your ideal customer.

 To attract the right customers you need to understand your ideal customer’s needs and behaviours, and where such customers can be found.
+Depending on your industry, targeting strategies may vary to ensure you reach the most relevant audience.
 Ask yourself, what search engine do they use?
 Which influencers do they follow?
 This is the customer information you need to store in your crm platform so you can use attraction marketing to create a reason for them to visit your website.

 Stage 2: The Landing Page

 Instead, you should create a sales page (landing page) that is purpose built for selling your produce or service to your customers and draw visitors to a purchase decision.
+Incorporate forms or sign-up prompts to collect contact details, ensuring you can nurture and follow up with leads effectively.
 And because they have clicked on a clear call to action or cta button, they know exactly why they are there.

 Stage 3: Conversion